dubeg/dubeg-docs/content/GPO/GroupPolicies.md

     sidebar:
         parent: GPO
 ---

+## Apply
-- Computer startup: Computer Policies are applied.
+- Computer Policies are applied at __computer startup__.
-- User logs on interactively: user profile is loaded, then User Policies are applied.
+- User Policies are applied after __user logs on interactively__ & profile is loaded.
 - Policies are also re-applied every 90 minutes (+0-30 minutes offset, randomly chosen), by default.
-	+ Both Computer and User policies
+	+ This is true for both Computer and User policies
-	+ Security policy settings
+	+ About Security policy settings:
 		- If policy targets a group, and user has been added to that group after it logged on, user might need to re-login or refresh its Kerberos token.
-	+ Registry-based policies
+	+ About Registry-based policies:
 		- Attention: even though a registry policy may be applied during a background refresh, the actual service or program using the registry key might only read it when it launches.
 		  That's why you might need to restart the whole computer, even if the policy has been applied, to force the service/program to restart & read the updated regkey.
 If you know the actual service/program using that key, you can always try to restart it manually, unless Windows won't like it.
+	+ Some policies are not re-applied in the background:
-	+ Not: Application deployment (Software installation)
+		+ Application deployment (Software installation)
+			- Only applied at computer startup.
-	+ Not: Folder redirection settings
+		+ Folder redirection settings
-	+ Not: Scripts extension
+		+ Scripts extension
 			- Policy will be refreshed, but scripts will only be run at computer startup or user logon.
-	+ Not: unmodified GPO
+		+ Unchanged GPOs
 			- GPOs use a version number.
-		- Once applied, they are not reapplied unless the version number changes or the gpupdate /force commmand is run.
+			- Once applied, they are not reapplied unless the version number changes, or the `gpupdate /force` command is run.
-		- GPO can also be marked as "Enforced" to be re-applied.
+			- A GPO can be marked as "Enforced" to bypass the version number check.
 - Policies can also be applied on demand.
-	+ gpupdate
+	+ Cmd: `gpupdate.exe`

 ## Processing